Postgraduate Diploma in Human Resource Management (CIPD Approved)

 - Balance your studies with your work commitments: you will attend the University on one afternoon per week, usually 2pm to 7pm.

 Course code: MN6AK

 Campus: Kedleston Road site, Derby Campus

 About this course

-The Postgraduate Diploma is ideal both for specialist HR practitioners and for general managers who would like to improve their portfolio of skills.
+The Postgraduate Diploma in Human Resource Management is ideal both for specialist HR practitioners and for general managers who would like to improve their portfolio of skills.
 Approved by the CIPD, it offers a thorough and highly relevant learning programme which you can customise to meet your specific career needs.

 Deliver genuine business impact